 To reserve the EV battery you should: keep your jacket on, turn on the seat and steering wheel heater instead of running the cabin heat, and open the windows instead of using A/C.

-To find public available charging stations throughout North America, that includes all charging station vendors, use the PlugShare website to share with members or to help members find a charging station.
+To find public available charging stations throughout North America, including all charging station vendors, use the PlugShare website to find a charging station.